David Bowman, an astronaut, had long learned that his mission to Jupiter was to study a possible advanced civilization up close.

 It’s a surreal scene that goes beyond science.
 It ends with the iconic all-white bedroom and Bowman as a starbaby looking to earth.
 But its surrealism touches us profoundly because in a millions of years evolution, physical entities might transform into “beings of pure energy and spirit… with limitless capabilities and ungraspable intelligence.”

 The first weeks of 2001: A Space Odyssey saw little to no audience.
-Film critics said that it’s …,and probably it’s because Why its boring was probably, precisely, because we had not touched space yet, both physically and mentally.
-Yet it now stands as one of the most long lasting film to contemplate on; it evolves with us, as we took our steps to the moon and beyond, as we see deeper into the universe and its past.
-And again, it’s truly mind blowing that this movie was released before we ever stepped on the moon.
+Boring, maybe.
+And that makes sense precisely because we had not gone beyond our earthly constraints yet, both physically and mentally.
+Now, it stands to be one of the most long lasting film to contemplate on; it evolves with us, as we took our steps to the moon and beyond, as we see deeper into the universe and its past.